 I have excellent facilities for dressage and show jumping at home.
 I am also willing to travel to teach, although my own competition commitments can make this difficult.

-I am very lucky that during 2017 the number of people I teach has increased and I now have a lovely group of pupils who I thoroughly enjoy helping with their horses, and have really enjoyed watching their successes.
+I am very lucky that during 2018 the number of people I teach has continue to increase and I now have a lovely group of pupils who I thoroughly enjoy helping with their horses, and have really enjoyed watching their successes.

 Kind testimonials below from Geraldine Fisher who I have been helping with her lovely ex-race horse who is now team chasing and dragging, and Louise Lewis who I helped prepare for the Badminton Grass Roots Championships where she finished 15th and won the trophy for the best rider over 40.